 Pour in the flour mixture and mix until everything is just incorporated and there are no streaks of flour.

-Add the remaining sugar and place in a bowl.
+Add the remaining granulated sugar in a small bowl.

 Dampen your hands and portion out two tablespoons of dough.
 Roll the dough between your damp hands to form a ball, then roll the ball in the sugar until completely coated.
 Repeat with all of the dough.